Rose-Marie: Recordings

-The most complete recording released prior to 2022 was made in 1958 by RCA Victor (LSO-1001) starring Julie Andrews and Giorgio Tozzi.
+The most complete recording released prior to 2022 was made in 1958 by RCA Victor (Rose Marie #LSO-1001) starring Julie Andrews and Giorgio Tozzi.
 In 1961 EMI issued an LP of selections with Barbara Leigh, David Hughes, Andy Cole and Maggie Fitzgibbon (Cole and Fitzgibbon had appeared together in a 1961 London revival).
 The following year, Reader's Digest included a recording of one side of highlights in their 12-record Treasury of Great Operettas set.
 The Smithsonian Institution recorded the complete score, performed in concert in 1981, conducted by James R. Morris, starring Debra Vanderlinde and Ron Raines, but the recording was not commercially released until 2022.